-Community participation is an overarching term covering how we engage the community in our work under the EP&A Act, including plan making and making decisions on proposed development.
+Community participation is an overarching term covering how we inform, engage and consult with the community in our work under the EP&A Act, including plan making and making decisions making on proposed development.
 The level and extent of community participation will vary depending on the scope of the proposal under consideration and the potential impact of the decision.
-The community includes anyone who is affected by planning decisions and includes individuals, community groups, Aboriginal communities, peak bodies representing a range of interests, businesses, local government, and State and Commonwealth government agencies.
+The community includes anyone who is affected by planning decisions. and includes individuals, This may include individuals and their family networks, new, emerging and existing community groups, Aboriginal communities, peak bodies representing a range of interests, businesses and their employees, other local government authorities, and State and Commonwealth government agencies.